BOARD & STAFF

-Bettina Swigger, Executive Director
+Lloyd Tanner, Executive Director

 David George, General Manager

-Kathy East, Office Manager & Bookkeeper
+Kathy East, Administrative Manager

 Susan Desmond, Volunteer Coordinator & House Manager

-Zachary Hubbard, Technical Director
+Zach Hubbard, Technical Director

 has performed and stage managed concerts and events all over the country and the world, including performances at the Christopher Cohan Center, The Clark Center, with the San Luis Obispo Symphony, San Francisco Renegades, San Luis Obispo Youth Symphony, and the Cal Poly Wind Orchestra.
 A classically-trained percussionist, Zach performs in and teaches a wide variety of groups, including orchestras, drum and bugle corps and high school bands across California.

-Alyson McLamore, Program Notes and Lectures
+Alyson McLamore, Program Annotator and Lectures

 won the Distinguished Teacher Award in 2002, as Musicology professor and teacher at Cal Poly.
 Besides music history and music education courses, she teaches classes in musical theater, film music and women composers, and she helps direct the Tournament of Roses Honor Band in Pasadena.
 She has published Musical Theater: An Appreciation (Prentice Hall) and essays in the Research Chronicle, New Dictionary of the History of Ideas, Music Observed, and Musica Franca.
 She writes program notes and gives pre-concert talks for the San Luis Obispo Symphony, Cal Poly Arts, Cuesta Master Chorale and Festival Mozaic.